Thanks for listening!

 Favorite Leader in History: George Washington

 For its third episode the Thompson Center spoke with Rebecca Kleefisch: Former Lieutenant Governor of Wisconsin and currently Executive Director of the Women’s Suffrage Centennial Committee.
-This interview was timed for release to coincide with the celebration of the 100 year anniversary of women’s suffrage in Wisconsin.
+This interview was timed for release to coincide with the celebration of the 100-year anniversary of women’s suffrage in Wisconsin.
 Ms. Kleefisch spoke briefly on the history of women’s suffrage in the United States, before discussing her views on a wide range of Wisconsin policies and topics including employment, taxes, healthcare, and others.

 Favorite Leaders in History: Jesus Christ, Margaret Thatcher

-In the Thompson Center’s second podcast we spoke with Political commentator and strategist Michael (Mike) Murphy.
+In the Thompson Center’s second podcast we spoke with political commentator and strategist Michael (Mike) Murphy.
 Mr. Murphy discussed his experiences working on election and re-election campaigns, the upcoming democratic primaries, the future of the parties, public polling, and some of his political philosophy gained through experience.

 Governor Tommy G. Thompson

-For the Thompson Center’s inaugural podcast we interviewed the Center’s namesake Tommy G. Thompson.
+For the Thompson Center’s inaugural podcast, we interviewed the Center’s namesake Tommy G. Thompson.
 Thompson discussed lessons he learned in his time in public service, his experiences practicing bipartisanship to improve Wisconsin, his current work on advocating for prison reform, his advice to Governor Evers, and much more!

-Favorite Leaders in History – Abraham Lincoln, Ronald Reagan, George H. W. Bush, Allan Thompson
+Favorite Leaders in History: Abraham Lincoln, Ronald Reagan, George H. W. Bush, Allan Thompson